Advanced Water-Based Silvered Mirror

 Our mirror manufacturing line was first installed in 1988 and has been enhanced multiple times to incorporate the latest coating technologies.
 The current generation — in production since 2022 — delivers our highest performance to date: superior corrosion resistance, improved durability and a cleaner, more sustainable manufacturing process.

 The silver layer is extremely thin and delicate, so it must be protected by additional coatings.
 In traditional manufacturing, a copper layer and then lead-based paint were applied.
-At Mawby & King, we have replaced these legacy materials with an advanced water-based paint system that provides equal or superior protection without any lead content.
-The result is a mirror that is both more environmentally responsible and more corrosion resistant than conventionally manufactured alternatives.
+At Mawby & King, we have replaced these legacy materials with palladium and an advanced water-based paint system that provides superior protection without any lead content.

 Mirror degradation — commonly seen as dark spots or edge blackening — is caused by moisture and chemical agents penetrating the protective backing layers and attacking the silver reflective coating.
 Our water-based paint system creates a highly effective moisture barrier that far exceeds the requirements of industry standard accelerated corrosion testing.